Mamaroneck Schools Sued for “Pervasive Racism”

 “The Federal investigator ultimately found the class placement guidelines to be race-neutral”.

-Reporter….poorly researched facts when the loop has in their archive the original decision of the U.S. Department of Education OCR’s findings in the 2011 case.
+Reporter…. the loop has in their archive the original decision of the U.S. Department of Education OCR’s findings in the 2011 case.
 Dr. Shaps called the class placement race neutral in his famous rendition “Dr Shaps’ Statement in Response to OCR Complaint & Media Reports”(Google Video)….https://www.youtube.com/watch?v=W_uOms-TwCY…..not OCR in their findings.
 “After an almost yearlong investigation of kindergarten students at Central utilizing data from school years 2010-11 and 2011-12, the OCR concluded on August 17, 2012 that the District had applied its criteria “inconsistently and subjectively,” and that non-white students had, in fact, been disproportionately assigned to Class #1 for both school years.
 All kindergarten students residing in —two Hispanic and one African-American—were assigned to Class #1, the OCR report found, although school officials denied that they had access to student’s race prior to their assignments, they did, however, have access to their addresses.”
 It should be noted back in 2011 prospective kindergarten students were invited for an interview and they had access to their applications.

 I might add…class #1 had the only black teacher at Central.
 In the 2011-12 kindergarten class the proportion of white students to non-white students was 71% non-white and 29 % white(it should be the reverse) and it happened in the prior year of 2010-2011 as well…and yes, with the same teacher….in other words…NO ACCIDENT!